dominikschreiber/express-persistent-resource/README.md

 - `options` configure the resource creation/storing process.
 A subset of
     - `fields` *(required)*: properties the stored entries are allowed to have. `POST`ed entries are validated against this.
 See [test/model.spec.js](test/model.spec.js) for details.
 In short, this is a string like `id,name:(givenname,familyname),age`, where each `:(...)` denotes a nested object/a list of nested objects.
     - `id`: function that determines how ids of this resource should look like.
 Is called with the incoming entry to create an id for it.
 Defaults to a substring of the sha256-hash of the entry.
+    - `views`: additional map/reduce views given to the CouchDB service.
+May be removed in the future.
+See the [CouchDB Guide](http://guide.couchdb.org/draft/design.html#basic) for details (this property is merged into the `views` property of the design document).

 ### supported query parameters